 Want to be a greenier human?
 Chances are, you’ve heard this one before.
 Unfortunately for meat lovers, cutting out beef is pretty much the number one thing you can do to help the planet as an individual.
 The environmental impact of cattle farming is vast and well documented.
 By itself, a hamburger requires almost 2,500 litres of water to produce.
 That’s quite a lot for such a small outcome.
 While eliminating all meat from your diet would have the most impact overall, quitting cold turkey may be a lofty goal for you.
 In Australia, meat is a staple of most meals.
 For some, this lack of juicy protein may leave you feeling unsatisfied.

 Thankfully, there are plenty of tasty protein alternatives on the market today that can leave you feeling more content after a meatless meal.
 Plus, if you’re looking to make a difference you don’t have to give up meat overall.
 You can simply adjust your everyday eating habits.
 Ultimately, reducing the amount of meat your consume will also save you on your grocery bills.
 Meat is typically the most expensive item on the shopping list.
 So, why not give it a shot?
+Do you need a quick loan?
+If so, apply with Jacaranda Finance today by clicking the apply button above.

 Your kitchen is the epicentre for all the waste in your home.
 From food scraps to cleaning products to food packaging, it’s difficult to avoid adding to the rubbish bin when you’re using the kitchen.
 Yet while plastic product packaging and disposable wraps may seem inescapable, there are some relatively easy things you can do to minimise your waste.
 Thanks to the multitude of new sustainable brands out there, we are now spoilt for new creative ways to store and dispose of our food – without breaking the bank!
 Want to be a greenier human?
 Have a look at these tips.